most of time passing by reference and by address seems same, or most of us consider them same but their is difference in both technique.

 void call(int* ptr)//function definition in 'pass by address'

-~passing by reference mean passing an
+~passing by reference mean passing an alias of variable.

 ~While in pointer we pass address of variable.